eclipse-cdt/cdt/CONTRIBUTING.md

 Until you are familiar with the CDT code base, using a Debug Launcher and experimenting with breakpoints is probably the best way to get a warm fuzzy feeling if you have doubts about modifications you are making.

+### Testing

+The Eclipse CDT project has extensive JUnit Plug-in tests covering many parts of the CDT code base.
+These tests are run automatically by the CI system (currently Jenkins and GitHub actions) using Maven + Tycho Surefire.
+See [CDT Testing notes](TESTING.md) for more information.

 ### Creating Pull Requests